 Lifting weights will make me bulky

-Whilst on a full VLCD it’s not recommend to participate in any sort of strenuous exercise beyond a 20 minute light workout or walk, however if you are losing weight or trying to maintain a weight loss through other means then this is a key piece advice, especially for females who will avoid the weight section like the plague.
+Whilst on a full very low calorie diet like exante, it’s not recommend to participate in any sort of strenuous exercise beyond a 20 minute light workout or walk, however if you are losing weight or trying to maintain a weight loss through other means then this is a key piece advice.

 Incorporating strength training into your workout routine is the way forward, and you will not get bulky.